WheteThunger/VehicleVendorOptions/README.md

 Alternatively, you can grant permission by vehicle type:

+- `vehiclevendoroptions.free.minicopter`
 - `vehiclevendoroptions.free.scraptransport`
+- `vehiclevendoroptions.free.attackhelicopter`
+- `vehiclevendoroptions.free.hotairballoon`
-- `vehiclevendoroptions.free.minicopter`
+- `vehiclevendoroptions.free.rowboat`
 - `vehiclevendoroptions.free.rhib`
-- `vehiclevendoroptions.free.rowboat`
+- `vehiclevendoroptions.free.solosub`
 - `vehiclevendoroptions.free.duosub`
-- `vehiclevendoroptions.free.solosub`
 - `vehiclevendoroptions.free.ridablehorse`

 Note: Having permission to free horses still requires a saddle to be in your inventory for the claim option to appear client-side, but claiming the horse will not consume the saddle.